 - 14.1.
-Fitness to study is a student's ability to engage effectively and safely with their studies as a student of UCEM in accordance with the expectations set out in the Student Charter, without unreasonably affecting their wellbeing.
-This includes reaching the academic requirements of their programme, undertaking the learning and personal development activities required for their programme and engaging with the disability and welfare service at the earliest opportunity should the need arise. - 14.2.
+Fitness to study is a student's ability to engage effectively with their studies and to meet the academic requirements of their course, without unreasonably affecting their physical or mental wellbeing, or that of other members of UCEM. - 14.2.
+Circumstances or behaviours that may indicate a student is not fit to study include (but are not limited to) an inability to participate effectively with the requirements of their programme due to physical or mental health issues, aggressive, violent or otherwise inappropriate behaviour.
+Consideration will also include whether the student is at risk of harm to themselves or to other students. - 14.3.
 The Fitness to Study Procedure (opens new window) outlines the procedure that will be followed if there are concerns regarding your fitness to study.